maldoinc/wireup/docs/pages/introduce_to_an_existing_project.md

 ## Using Factory functions

-To handle this more elegantly, WireUp lets you register functions as factories.
+To handle this more elegantly, Wireup lets you register functions as factories.
 You can do this by using the `@container.register` decorator or by calling `container.register(fn)` directly.